Learning to Rank for Blind Image Quality Assessment: IQA Experiments

 \section{IQA Experiments}

-We conduct a series of experiments on the four largest datasets, i.e. the LIVE dataset, TID2013, CSIQ, and LIVEMD databases, with four objectives.
+We conduct a series of experiments on the four largest datasets, i.e. the LIVE dataset, TID2013, CSIQ, and LIVEMD databases, with five objectives.

-\begin{enumerate} \item The first objective is to show how the performance of the proposed BIQA method varies with the parameters included in it.
+1) The first objective is to show how the performance of the proposed BIQA method varies with the parameters included in it.
 This is illustrated through the experiment on the LIVE database, as presented in Part A.

+2) The second objective is to analyze the variability of the predicted scores across different sessions.
+This is verified by the experiments where we train and test the BIQA models on the LIVE database.
+Details are described in Part B.

-\item The second objective is to evaluate the effectiveness of our BIQA model.
+3) The third objective is to evaluate the effectiveness of our BIQA model.
 This is verified by the experiments where we train and test the BIQA models on two distinct subsets of each database.
-Details are described in Part B.
+Details are described in Part C.

-\item The third objective is to show that the proposed BIQA approach is database independent.
-In this case, we train the model on the whole LIVE database and then test it on the other databases, as introduced in Part C.
+4) The fourth objective is to show that the proposed BIQA approach is database independent.
+In this case, we train the model on the whole LIVE database and then test it on the other databases, as introduced in Part D.

-\item The fourth objective is to show that it is easy to extend the proposed BIQA framework to emerging distortion categories.
+5) The fifth objective is to show that it is easy to extend the proposed BIQA framework to emerging distortion categories.
 This is demonstrated by the experiment in which we aggregate the PIPs separately extracted from the LIVE, CSIQ, and TID2013 databases into a single training set for learning a robust model.
-Details are presented in Part D. \end{enumerate}
+Details are presented in Part E.

 We compare the performance of the proposed BIQA method with state-of-the-art BIQA algorithms which have been reported as having the best performance \cite{mittal2012BRISQUE-L}\cite{ye2012CORNIA}, i.e., BLIINDS-II \cite{saad2012BLIINDS-II}, BRISQUE \cite{MittalBRISQUE}, BRISQUE-L \cite{mittal2012BRISQUE-L}, and CORNIA \cite{ye2012CORNIA}.
 In particular, we adopt the version of BLIINDS-II that utilizes support vector regression (SVR) with a radial basis function (RBF) kernel to model the relationship between ${{\mathbf f}}^{BLD}$ and quality scores.
 All of these algorithms are implemented based on the codes provided by the authors and the corresponding literature.